CaptainBoggle/Jurassic-Park-1337-The-Hack/README.md

 this is better than the one from iosgods vip because I wrote it

-the game is called Jurassic World: The Game for people googling this.

 features:

 - [x] // 100% evolution success rate